metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 - **Callback URL**: ``http://localhost/login/musicbrainz/post``

-After entering this information, you'll have a OAuth client ID and OAuth client secret.
+After entering this information, you'll have an OAuth client ID and OAuth client secret.
 You'll use these for configuring ListenBrainz.